Hewing Your First Distributed Service

 Step 5: Wire Types & Networking

 Actors on the same machine communicate via in-process messages.
 But distributed services need to talk over the network.
-Hew's wire struct and wire enum give you network-ready serialization with built-in schema evolution.
+Hew's wire type and wire enum give you network-ready serialization with built-in schema evolution.

 protocol.hew